HSC English Band 6 Discovery Essay [Free Essay]

 Posted on January 12, 2017 by Matrix Education

 You need to see what a Band 6 Discovery essay looks like before you can write your own.
 That’s why we’ve included one below.
 We recommend reading it carefully and breaking down what it does so successfully.
 How is the introduction structured?
 How does the student analyse evidence?
 And how do they bring it all together in the conclusion?
 Once you’re finished, apply the strategies you uncover to your own AOS: Discovery essays.
+We also have a detailed overview of how to write creatives in our Our Beginner’s Guide to Acing HSC English – Part 6: Writing Creatives.

 ‘An individual’s experience of discovery is determined by their context.’
 To what extent is this statement reflected in your prescribed text and ONE text of your own choosing?